 At Edgware, we are committed to delivering an exciting and engaging curriculum.

 Our curriculum has been developed to meet the needs of all our learners.
 We strive to engage our children through an exciting curriculum which inspires children to develop a passion for learning, independence, resilience and perseverance to learn more.
 We weave speciality weeks across the year which focus on developing a range of key skills and knowledge and enhance children's learning further.
 We also plan trips, events in school and a wide range of visitors.
-We work closely with our ConnectED partnership (8 other schools locally) and with local secondary schools to make sure that children receive breadth and depth across each year group.
+We work closely with our partnership (3 other schools locally) and with local secondary schools to make sure that children receive breadth and depth across each year group.

 We place a high emphasis on basic skills and as a result our children achieve well.
 We aim to produce well-rounded children who care about each other and who want to achieve their full potential.